wagga40/Zircolite/Readme.md

 - **Zircolite** can be used directly on the investigated endpoint (use [releases](https://github.com/wagga40/Zircolite/releases)) or in your forensic/detection lab
 - **Zircolite** is relatively fast and can parse large datasets in just seconds (check [benchmarks](docs/Internals.md#benchmarks))
-- **Zircolite** is based on a Sigma backend (SQLite) and do not use internal sigma to something conversion
+- **Zircolite** is based on a Sigma backend (SQLite) and do not use internal sigma to "something" conversion

 **Zircolite can be used directly in Python or you can use the binaries provided in [releases](https://github.com/wagga40/Zircolite/releases) (Microsoft Windows and Linux only).**
 **Documentation is [here](docs).**

 ## Requirements / Installation